OrKoN/jspm-ember-vcl/README.md

-Basic Ember App example using JSPM
+Basic Ember App example using JSPM and VCL demo
 ==========

+Import *.styl files.

 Includes plugins to compile and bundle Handlebars templates.

 For example:

 ```
   import tmpl from './templates/template.hbs!';